 A year ago this week Dan and I had the opportunity in between selling our house and moving to London to take a little road trip through Montana and Wyoming’s Big Sky country, so in celebration of the absolutely incredible scenery we drove through I put together this photo diary.

-Ok who am I kidding.
-Its just taken me this long to finally organize all of the pictures we took!
+Okay.
+Who am I kidding?
+It’s just taken me this long to finally organize all of the pictures we took!

 Yellowstone National Park is a truly amazing place.
 So much wildlife and geothermal phenomenon to gaze in wonderment at and our Circle of Fire tour with Jammer Sherri on the old double clutch bus was a real treat.
-Watching Old Faithful erupt right on schedule was a predictably good time and being stuck on the road for over thirty minutes by a slow moving herd of grazing bison shepherding their newly born offspring was anything but an annoyance.
-Ok maybe after an hour or two way past lunch time they begin to look a little less fascinating and you start start muttering h-angry curses under your breath.
+Watching Old Faithful erupt right on schedule was a predictably good time and being stuck on the road for over thirty minutes by a slow-moving herd of grazing bison shepherding their newly born offspring was anything but an annoyance.
+Okay.
+Maybe after an hour or two way past lunch time they begin to look a little less fascinating and you start muttering h-angry curses under your breath.

 A day spent in the vast Big Sky country makes you feel like a kid again, gazing out wide-eyed in awe at the world at your fingertips; inquisitive, intrepid, hopeful, as if you are on the edge of some great discovery.
 The immense sky feels limitless, the last frontier yours for the taking.
 A reminder of those unencumbered endless summer days spent outside, when your backyard was your own wild west to explore and you were fearless.

 The wild, rugged beauty of America’s last frontier had such a profound long-lasting effect on us that Dan and I have spent the last year talking incessantly about buying a piece of property in the area to spend the summers in our golden years.
 I hope you find the abundant, unbridled expanse of Big Sky country just as breathtaking as we did!